 Hearty roasts call for plenty of side dishes!
 Here are common pairings:

-- Potatoes – Try this dish with classic roasted potatoes, mashed sweet potatoes, or air fryer jicama fries and mashed cauliflower (shown above!) for less starchy options.
+- Potatoes – Try this dish with classic oven roasted potatoes, creamy mashed sweet potatoes, or air fryer jicama fries and mashed cauliflower (shown above!) for less starchy options.

-- Easy Veggies – Serve beef with flavorful sides like sauteed mushrooms, air fryer broccoli, and bacon wrapped green bean bundles.
+- Easy Veggies – Serve beef with flavorful sides like buttery sauteed mushrooms, quick air fryer broccoli, or crispy asparagus with bacon.

-- Salads – Crisp and crunchy salads like French carrot, baby kale and avocado, or a simple spring mix salad pair well with a sirloin tip roast.
+- Salads – Crisp and crunchy salads like carrot salad, sweet kale salad, or a simple spring mix salad pair well with a sirloin tip roast.

 More Easy Beef Recipes

 Cooking sirloin tip roast isn’t the only way to enjoy beef on a budget… try these rich, hearty, and affordable beef recipes next: